Home > Library > Research Methodology > How to Conduct Surveys – Guide with Examples

 Before conducting a survey, you should follow these steps:

-• Test the questions randomly on volunteer groups and make necessary changes f required.
+3. Test the questions randomly on volunteer groups and make necessary changes if required.

 How to Conduct a Survey?

-Following are the steps while conducting the surveys.
+The following are the steps for conducting the surveys.

 2. Select the type of survey